Opinion: We need to talk about the John Lewis Christmas advert

 So what swell of empathy is this ad tapping into this year?
 What has prompted this tidal wave of responses?
 What is it that made one of my friends in children’s services – someone who deals with enormous emotional pressures daily – stop mid sentence on the phone, her throat catching as she tried to describe it?

-Firstly, you cannot understate what it is for an enormous retailer to put children in care at the heart of its flagship ad campaign – and investing in long term support beyond this.
+Firstly, you cannot understate what it is for an enormous retailer to put children in care at the heart of its flagship ad campaign – and investing in long-term support beyond this.
 This is, let’s not forget, a time when the number of children in care has risen by a third in a decade.
-80 per cent of children’s homes are now run by private companies for profit – with fees of up to £8,000 a week – 4 in 5 looked after children move home with their belongings in bin bags and government policies have effectively ended care for children on their 16th birthday.
+Eighty per cent of children’s homes are now run by private companies for profit – with fees of up to £8,000 a week – 4 in 5 children move home with their belongings in bin bags and government policies have effectively ended care for children on their 16th birthday.

 But also in the creation of the ad itself: co-designed with care experienced people and partnering with Action for Children and Who Cares Scotland.
 No more stereotypes, this ad is saying.
 Everyone, especially the most vulnerable, deserve to be represented truthfully, and with respect.
 No wonder our eyes are leaking.